openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 trusted SSL certificates for the public endpoint.
 Each HAProxy server will individually request a SSL certificate using certbot.

-Certbot defaults to using LetsEncrypt as the Certificate Authority, other Certificate Authorities can be used by setting the ``haproxy_ssl_letsencrypt_certbot_server`` variable in the ``/etc/openstack_deploy/user_variables.yml`` file:
+Certbot defaults to using Let's Encrypt as the Certificate Authority, other Certificate Authorities can be used by setting the ``haproxy_ssl_letsencrypt_certbot_server`` variable in the ``/etc/openstack_deploy/user_variables.yml`` file: